SelfLender/react-native-biometrics/README.md

 Ensure that you have the `NSFaceIDUsageDescription` entry set in your react native iOS project, or Face ID will not work properly.
 This description will be will be presented to the user the first time a biometrics action is taken, and the user will be asked if they want to allow the app to use Face ID.
 If the user declines the usage of face id for the app, the `isSensorAvailable` function will return `null` until the face id permission is specifically allowed for the app by the user.

-NOTE: No biometric prompt is displayed in iOS simulators when attempting to retrieve keys for signature generation, it only occurs on actual devices.

 #### Android

 This package requires a compiled SDK version of 23 (Android 6.0 Marshmallow) or higher